Jettingen-Scheppach: Transport

 Jettingen-Scheppach is conveniently located at the Burgau junction on Autobahn A 8 (Stuttgart-Munich section).
 The borough of Jettingen has a railway station on the line between Ulm and Augsburg.
 There are hourly regional trains to Ulm (travel time 38 minutes) and Augsburg (28 to 37 minutes), as well as trains every other hour to Munich (78 minutes).

 Twinnings

 The borough of Freihalden in Jettingen-Scheppach has been twinned with the French pilgrimage town of Ars-sur-Formans since 1976.
-Jettingen-Scheppach has also been twinned with the Hungarian community of Csolnok since 1992.
+Jettingen-Scheppach has also been twinned with the Hungarian municipality of Csolnok since 1992.